Vancouver Internet

 • Promo prices can change after the offer period

-Best fit: Rogers is worth checking if TELUS PureFibre is not available, if you want a bundle, or if your building already has strong Rogers wiring.
+Best fit: Rogers is worth checking if TELUS PureFibre is unavailable, if cable is already wired well in your building, or if a bundle is cheaper after the promo ends.
 Read our full Rogers internet review.

 Novus